 What is katana sori

-Katana sori refers to the curve of a katana blade.
-It is an important aspect of the sword's design, and affects the way the weapon is used.
+Katana sori (反り) refers to the curve of a katana blade.
+It is a crucial aspect of the sword's architecture that influences its handling.

 How to measure katana sori

 You can easily measure the sori by calculating the nagasa, then drawing a line perpendicular to the nagasa and adding it up.
 The addition of the nagasa + the imaginary perpendicular line gives you the katana sori.

 NAGASA (1) + perpendicular line (2) = SORI